SAFedorov/gprob/readme.md

-# Plain Gaussain
+# GProb
-Plain Gaussain is a python package that implements a simple probabilistic programming language for Gaussian random variables with exact conditioning and the support of array variables.
+GProb is a python package that implements the functionality of a simple probabilistic programming language for Gaussian random variables with exact conditioning and the support of array operations.

 ## Requirements
 The core fnctionality requires: